deep110/deep110.github.io/posts/blogs/2023-05-13-fractal-spirographs.md

 </div>
 <br>

+Rotation Speed of circles are distributed exponentially.
+So for an i-th circle speed is calculated as:

+{% equation %}
+rotate\text{\textunderscore}speed(i) = k ^ i - 1
+{% endequation %}
+where, k = supplied rotation speed

-3. <u><b>Radius Fall Off</u></b>: Radius fall off controls the radius of subsequent circles.
+3. <u><b>Radius Falloff</u></b>: Radius fall off controls the radius of subsequent circles.
 For example: If radius fall off is 2 each subsequent circle's radius would be halved.
 So more the value, smaller would be the details; as you can see the in the figure below:

 <div style="text-align:center">
   <img src="/assets/images/2023-05/variation-radius-fall-off.webp" alt="Variation Radius FallOff" width=700></img>
 </div>
 <br>

-4. <u><b>Speed Fall Off</u></b>:
+4. <u><b>Speed Falloff</u></b>:

 ## Implementation